c-humbel/CGStokes/meetings/meeting3.md

 * report relative residuals for both pressure and velocity

-also tried other error metrics:
+tried other error metrics:
 * relative residual also in outer loop $\frac{||\nabla \cdot V||_{\infty}}{||P||_{\infty}}$: can stall at some point
 * relative change in CG: $\frac{||\alpha D_i||_{\infty}}{||R||_{\infty}}$: couln't work out how to detect convergence reliably
 * scaled "preconditioned" residual in CG: $\frac{\sqrt{r^T M^{-1} r}}{||\rho g||_{2}}$: does not show convergence for high viscosities

-*What I also thouht I could try:*
+*What I also thought I could try:*
 * use relative change for CG the same way as in outer loop , i.e. monitor $\frac{||\alpha D||_{\infty}}{||V||_{\infty}}$
 * adapt the value of $\gamma$ during the iteration